Telemedicine: Transforming Mental Health Care

 We believe in being straightforward about the limitations of this model.
 Telemedicine is not appropriate for:

-• Acute psychiatric emergencies -- patients in active crisis with imminent safety concerns need in-person evaluation
+- Acute psychiatric emergencies: patients in active crisis with imminent safety concerns need in-person evaluation

-• Patients who need IV ketamine -- intravenous administration requires clinical staff and equipment (see our comparison of IV vs. sublingual ketamine)
+- Patients who need IV ketamine: intravenous administration requires clinical staff and equipment (see our comparison of IV vs. sublingual ketamine)

-• Patients without a safe home environment -- a stable, private space and a peer supervisor are prerequisites for at-home treatment
+- Patients without a safe home environment: a stable, private space and a peer supervisor are prerequisites for at-home treatment

-• Initial sessions for patients with complex medical histories -- in some cases, Dr. Ben Soffer may recommend an in-person evaluation before beginning home-based treatment
+- Initial sessions for patients with complex medical histories: in some cases, Dr. Ben Soffer may recommend an in-person evaluation before beginning home-based treatment

 How Discreet Ketamine Uses Telemedicine

-Every patient begins with a telemedicine consultation where Dr. Soffer, a board-certified internist, reviews your medical history, current medications, and treatment goals.
+Every patient begins with a telemedicine consultation where Dr. Soffer, a board-certified physician, reviews your medical history, current medications, and treatment goals.
 This evaluation determines whether at-home ketamine therapy is appropriate and safe for you.

 Once approved, your treatment plan includes regular telehealth check-ins for medication safety monitoring, dose adjustments, and integration support.
 Treatment starts at $250/month.